-Rainbow v Hancock and the recapture of the Fox – 8 July 1777
+Rainbow and Flora v Hancock, Boston and Fox – 6 to 8 July 1777

-First Lieutenant Thomas Haynes went aboard to take possession of what would prove to be a very fine new frigate, and to shake hands with Captain Patrick Fotheringham, late of the British frigate Fox, who with forty of his men was still a prisoner aboard the American.
-Upon being brought aboard the Rainbow Manley could not hide his dismay at having been taken by a 44-gun vessel, rather than the 64-gun vessel he had supposed her to be.
+The Rainbow’s first lieutenant, Thomas Haynes, went aboard the Hancock to take possession of what would prove to be a very fine new frigate, and to shake hands with Captain Patrick Fotheringham, late of the Fox, who with forty of his men was still a prisoner aboard the American vessel.
+Upon being brought aboard the Rainbow, Manley could not hide his dismay at having been taken by a 44-gun vessel, rather than the 64-gun vessel he had supposed her to be.
 Had he kept in company with the Boston and Fox he might at least have been able to put up a decent fight, particularly as the Victor, having fallen behind, had been unable to get into action and had allowed the disabled Boston to go free.
 His demeanour could best be summed up with his reply to Collier’s polite observation that in having the rim of his hat shot away the American had suffered a narrow escape.
 ‘I wish to God it had been my head!’ he cried.

-Meanwhile, following a long chase that caused her sailing master to caution Captain Brisbane that they were in danger of leaving their station, the Flora had come up with the Fox.
-Despite damage to her fore-topmast from the prize frigate’s stern chasers the British frigate was able to respond effectively with her own bow-chasers, and once she got alongside there was no option but for the small prize crew aboard the Fox to surrender at 4.30 p.m.
+In the meantime, and following a long chase to the north that had caused her sailing master to caution Captain Brisbane that they were in danger of leaving their station, the Flora had come up with the Fox.
+Despite damage to her fore-topmast from the prize frigate’s stern chasers the British frigate had been able to respond effectively with her own bow-chasers, and once she got alongside there was no option but for the small prize crew aboard the Fox to surrender at 4.30 p.m.